dendie-sanjaya/cognotiv-backend/README.md

 # Introduction
-This is Aplikasi Backend API
+This is Aplication Backend API

 note: Postmant collection API Backend is availbel in this repository, the name is backend.postman_collection.json
       you can import to postmant (sceenshoot availble in postmant.png)